dasolari/Gitflow-and-Docker-Guide/README.md

     - Create the pull request on Github, discuss it with your team, then locally run `git flow feature finish name-of-your-feature` (it might also ask you to commit the merge).
 After this, you will be located in the _develop_ branch, here you have to run `git push` (might have to run `git pull` before) and the pull request will be automatically closed on Github.

 And you are done :grin:.
 This would be the general workflow to follow on any team project.

+Also, a couple of usefull git commands:
+- `git checkout -- file-name` to revert the changes made to that branch
+- `git status` to see current changes